harshgit/se577-software-architecture/README.md

 ### 2 backend service developed in Node and Fastify -- ./web-service-node

-This is a node app built using fastify and it exposes the api endpoint to show the github rrepoositories for a particular user
+This is a node app built using fastify and it exposes the api endpoint to show the github repositories for a particular user

 ### 3 Instructions